CALIFORNIA R&D TAX CREDITS

 California R&D Tax Credit: Eligibility Criteria

-California has continually made changes to its R&D credit to make them more attractive to interested businesses.
+A start-up business is required to meet the following conditions to be eligible to apply: California has continually made changes to its R&D credit to make them more attractive to interested businesses.
 Qualifying sectors can include agriculture, software, biotech, pharmaceutical companies, manufacturing, and more – R&D can occur virtually in any sector, provided that the company in question meets certain eligibility criteria.

 Companies incorporated in California that intend to claim state-level R&D tax credits in this state are required to meet the following conditions to be eligible to apply: